teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 ### periodic_message_rotation
 The set of messages TRBot rotates outputting every interval, which is determined by the [periodic_message_time](#periodic_message_time).
 Messages are separated by the '|' character and may also be database settings.
 This defaults to the [periodic_message](#periodic_message).

-### game_message
-An internal value for the game message users set while playing.
-This isn't modified manually.

 ### game_message_path
 The path to the game message file used to display a message on stream.